mkutz/Shakespeare/CONTRIBUTING.md

 ## Project Knowledge

+In oder to prevent avoidable conflicts in pull requests, please read this in case you want to contribute any code to Shakespeare.

 ### Commit Messages

 Each commit message should follow the guidelines in @cbeams article on [How to Write a Git Commit Message](https://cbea.ms/git-commit/).